CDRT/mk_docs/docs/guides/lcv/configuration.md

-# Microsoft Configuration Manager
+## Microsoft Configuration Manager

-If policies need to be set in an Operating System Deployment prior to first-logon. reference the example solutions described below.
+If policies need to be set in an Operating System Deployment prior to first-logon, reference the example solutions described below.

-## Package/JSON
+### Package/JSON

 A Package containing a JSON file with the desired policies, which are applied using a PowerShell script.